Vhaeraun - extensive info

 with a -10% penalty, and all saving throws are made with -3 penalty.

-Only the target creature is affected by the transferred spell, even if
+Only the target creature is affected by the transferred spell, even

 it is normally an area effect spell.